Stefon Diggs not at first day of Bills’ mandatory minicamp

 ORCHARD PARK, N.Y.
-(WIVB) — Bills wide receiver Stefon Diggs is not in attendance at the first day of the team’s mandatory minicamp, head coach Sean McDermott announced during a Tuesday press conference.
+(WIVB) — Bills wide receiver Stefon Diggs was not in attendance at the first day of the team’s mandatory minicamp, head coach Sean McDermott announced during a Tuesday press conference.

 “Very concerned,” McDermott said when asked about Diggs’ absence, but declined to go any further.

+The Bills’ star wide receiver was at the team facility Tuesday morning but departed before the start of practice, a team representative confirmed to News 4’s Jonah Bronstein.

 Diggs’ absence comes after an offseason of question marks surrounding the team’s star wideout.
-He was visually upset on the sideline toward the end of Buffalo’s playoff loss to the Cincinnati Bengals this past season.
+He was visually upset on the sideline toward the end of Buffalo’s playoff loss to the Cincinnati Bengals this past season, in which TV cameras caught Diggs making animated raised-arm gestures at quarterback Josh Allen on the sideline.

 The 29-year-old also did not attend any of the team’s voluntary workouts in previous weeks.